himslm01/himslm01.github.io/kubernetes/traefik/traefik_with_manual_certificates.md

 The whoami application should be visible at [http://your.host.name](http://your.host.name) - assuming any network configuration to route or NAT to your Træfik serveice has been applied.

-### Ingress vs IngressRoute
+### *Ingress* vs *IngressRoute*

-In my opinion, a worse alternative to using a Træfik specific [IngressRoute](https://doc.traefik.io/traefik/providers/kubernetes-crd/) is using the Kubernetes built-in [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+In my opinion, a worse alternative to using a Træfik specific [*IngressRoute*](https://doc.traefik.io/traefik/providers/kubernetes-crd/) is using the Kubernetes built-in [*Ingress*](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-The biggest problem with a Kubernetes Ingress is that the Ingress will apply routes to Træfik's service on both web (TCP port 80 - http) and websecure (TCP port 443 - https) EntryPoints.
-Which is unlike Træfik's IngressRoute, which binds to specific EntryPoints.
+The biggest problem with a Kubernetes *Ingress* is that the *Ingress* will apply routes to Træfik's service on both web (TCP port 80 - http) and websecure (TCP port 443 - https) *EntryPoints*.
+Which is unlike Træfik's *IngressRoute*, which binds to specific *EntryPoints*.

-Anyway - this is an example using an Ingress which mimics the IngressRoute configuration would look something like this:
+An example using an *Ingress* which mimics the *IngressRoute* configuration might look something like this:

 ```yaml
 ---